beartell/anymlops/README.md

 ## Usage 🚀

-Anymlops requires setting multiple environment variables to automate the deployments fully.
-For details on obtaining those variables, check the [Anymlops Get started documentation][docs-get-started].
+To ensure a seamless and fully automated deployment with Anymlops, you must configure multiple environment variables.
+Obtain the required variables by consulting the [Anymlops Get started documentation][docs-get-started].

-Once all the necessary credentials are gathered and set as [UNIX environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/), Anymlops can be deployed in minutes.
+After collecting the necessary credentials, establish them as UNIX environment variables.
+With this step complete, you'll be able to deploy Anymlops in mere minutes.

 For detailed step-by-step instructions on how to deploy Anymlops, check the [Anymlops documentation][docs-deploy].